nguyendinhquocx/extension-blank-new-tab/README.md

 • Distraction-free writing

 PRIVACY FIRST
-Each tab is independent with its own note.
-Notes are stored locally in sessionStorage and never leave your browser.
+Choose your storage mode: independent sessions per tab or persistent notes across all tabs.
+All data stored locally in your browser and never leaves your device.
 No tracking, no data collection, completely offline.

 Built with speed and simplicity in mind.
 Every new tab is a blank canvas.
 ```